upvdg/rnascope-qupath/README.md

 # Outputs
 After running the code, mRNA spots will be shown as Points, in the same color as the channel.
-Two new measurements `RNAScope CHANNEL Spots` and `RNASctop CHANNEL Density` are also appended to each annotation.
+Two new measurements `RNAScope CHANNEL Spots` and `RNAScope CHANNEL Density` are also appended to each annotation.

 # Dependencies
 This script makes use of the ImageScience library at https://imagescience.org/meijering/software/imagescience/